Case study: Wheal Vyvyan

 The bungalows are occupied by older and vulnerable residents, who remained in their homes throughout the installations with work tailored to the individual circumstances of each tenant, for example fitting around carer visits.
 A high level of customer liaison was carried out by Kensa and Coastline Housing prior to the work commencing and tenants were kept informed throughout the installation process.
 Internal works on heating systems were provided by Coastline’s partner heating contractor Blue Flame and overseen by Kensa.
 The installations were carefully planned and carried out seamlessly over a six week period, which required dedicated and stringent project management.
 The drill rig was able to be positioned in a small area, minimising disruption during the drilling of the boreholes, and Kensa ensured any disturbed ground was fully restored.

 Tenants have been very happy with their new ground source heat pumps, and Coastline will monitor their performance and tenant fuel bill savings as the weather turns colder in the autumn.
-Based on energy usage of 5000kWh per annum, savings in the region of £300 per annum are possible when compared to the previous electric economy 7 systems.
+On average tenants have each saved £188 per annum following the ground source heat pump installation compared to the previous electric economy 7 systems.

 Wendy has been in her property for 18 months and thinks that the ground source heat pump is a big improvement on the night storage heaters.
 She said: